-Rustic Elegant French Farmhouse Design Ideas, Part 2 continues the pretty Country French interior design ideas.
-CLICK HERE FOR PART 1!
-We’re looking closer at how some of my favorite designers achieve an authentically French look…not at all an easy task!
-If you love the soft beauty and rusticity of French limestone, white confit jars, wood beams, and perfectly patinaed hardware, prepare for major magnifique.
+Rustic Elegant French Farmhouse Design Ideas, Part 2 continues with charming Country French interior design ideas.
+CLICK HERE FOR PART 1 to be taken to dreamland!
+We’ll look closer at how favorite designers achieve an authentically French look…not an easy feat!
+If you love the soft beauty and rusticity of French limestone, confit jars, wood beams, and perfectly patina-ed hardware…salut chérie!

 Rustic Elegant French Farmhouse Design Ideas